Duncan Robinson NBA Playoffs Player Props: Heat vs. Celtics

 - Robinson's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- The Celtics concede 111.4 points per contest, fourth-ranked in the league.
+- The Celtics give up 111.4 points per game, fourth-ranked in the league.

-- On the glass, the Celtics have allowed 44 rebounds per contest, which puts them 18th in the NBA.
+- On the boards, the Celtics have given up 44 rebounds per game, which puts them 18th in the NBA.

-- Giving up 23.1 assists per contest, the Celtics are the second-ranked team in the league.
+- The Celtics are the second-ranked team in the league, giving up 23.1 assists per game.

-- The Celtics give up 11.6 made 3-pointers per game, fifth-ranked in the NBA.
+- The Celtics concede 11.6 made 3-pointers per game, fifth-ranked in the league.

 Duncan Robinson vs. the Celtics